davesheinbein/ui-kit-modern/src/components/Settings/Explanation.md

 ## Usage

-- Use `SettingsFactory` or the `S` alias for most new settings UIs.
-Pass a `kind` and optional overrides to generate the desired panel or customization grid.
 - Use configuration objects from `configurations.ts` or define your own for custom settings.
 - For legacy code, wrappers like `CustomizationCategory` and `SettingsPanel` are provided for backward compatibility.